Twice is nice! Right?

 - The "two punchlines in last panel" variation is frequently seen in Cul-de-sac.

 - In Political Cartoons an additional punchline / comment is sometimes supplied by an Author Avatar drawn in the last panel or in the bottom left.
-Currently satirized by The Onion's "Kelly"
+Currently satirized by The Onion's "Kelly".

 Web Comics

-, a double punchline is given after a pair of Silent Scenery Beat Panels.
+- Sometimes in Questionable Content, as seen here.
+In one case, a double punchline is given after a pair of Silent Scenery Beat Panels.

-, he is wearing a ridiculous girly costume.
-The final panel has him making a reference to the prior Halloween comic
+- In an example from Bob and George, after Bob revives from unconciousness off panel, when he actually appears in the penultimate panel of the next comic, he is wearing a ridiculous girly costume.
+The final panel has him making a reference to the prior Halloween comic, which is where the costume originated.

 - Cat and Girl uses a fairly standard size format for its comics, but sometimes there will be an extra panel or two drawn in grey that adds a punchline.